wendellcar/wendellcar/README.md

-wendell
+- wendell gabriel cardoso chamorra
-2 serie b
+- 2 serie b
-ayrton senna
+- ayrton senna
-tenho 18 anos
+- tenho 18 anos

 <!---
 wendellcar/wendellcar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.